SamsyTheUnicorn/samsytheunicorn.github.io/licentia-combat.md

 ### Mod Configuration Menu

 Launch the game and load up a save with the character you would like to use the overhaul with.
 Open your MCM settings and select the Wildcat Combat tab and enable Disable Timed Block.
-Open the Ordinator Perks tab and enable Timed Block: Squelch Message. <br> Out of the menu, open your console and type <i>help TarnishedSprint</i> and then make a note of the ID for ELDSPR_TarnishedSprint_Spell.
+Open the Ordinator Perks tab and enable Timed Block: Squelch Message.
+Open the SmoothCam tab and load Octavian's Preset. <br> Out of the menu, open your console and type <i>help TarnishedSprint</i> and then make a note of the ID for ELDSPR_TarnishedSprint_Spell.
 Finally type <i>player.addspell ID</i>.
 This will add the Tarnished Sprint perk, granting 5% disease resistance and infinite stamina for sprinting out of combat.
 I chose to use this butchered version of Imperious' Nomadic Heritage because the script-based Nomadic Sprint mod had reported issues I would like to avoid.

 ### A Note